 The TV’s in my collection are in the process of being repaired to working order, I hasten to add I prefer to repair rather than rip out all the old components many of which are still functioning well within tolerance.
 I replace only where necessary, there are no blanket changes.
 They are maintained on a fix-on-fail basis and you can follow the ups and downs as they are brought back to life in the workshop.

-You will find hints and tips for certain models and plenty of technical articles all designed to assist you with repairs.
-As you will see I have a fondness for the BRC/Thorn chassis’ especially the 3000/3500 but there are plenty of other early British CTV models to tickle your interest.
+For those of you who want to repair your own sets, you will find hints and tips for certain models and plenty of technical articles all designed to assist you with those repairs.
+As you will see I have a fondness for the BRC/Thorn chassis’ especially the 3000/3500 but there are plenty of other early British CTV models covered to tickle your interest.
 Along with stock faults for many popular models, fault finding guides and set up techniques.

-All in all a wealth of vintage information at your finger tips, I hope a one stop unique experience.
-So step on in, leave the modern throw-away world behind, travel back in time to a vintage world of repair when the “Telly Man” was king and enjoy Radios-TV “The Home Of Early Colour Television”.
+I hope you’ll find a wealth of vintage information at your finger tips, a one stop unique colour television experience.
+So without further ado, step on in, leave the modern throw-away world behind, travel back in time to a vintage world of repair when the “Telly Man” was king and enjoy Radios-TV “The Home Of Early Colour Television”.